donald-macritchie/granite_tap/README.md

 Granite Tap is your go-to online platform for discovering and enjoying an exquisite selection of locally brewed beers from the vibrant and thriving beer scene in Aberdeen and Aberdeenshire, Scotland.
 We take pride in connecting beer enthusiasts with the finest creations of local breweries, offering a unique taste of the region's craft beer culture.

 The site is aimed at users who are looking to expand on their beer tastes.
 Rather than buying the same old, run of the mill beer from the supermarkets, users can experience a whole new world of beer and see what the North East of Scotland has to offer.

+The site name "Granite Tap" is a nod to Aberdeen's nickname.
+Due to Aberdeen's locality to natural granite deposits and the use of Granite throughout the city's buildings, Aberdeen is also know as "The Granite City".

 Users can view different types of beer from different breweries, get information on each product and make purchases through an easy to use payment system.